Guide to first-time homebuyer grants

 Key takeaways

 Coming up with a down payment on a home can feel impossible — especially if it’s your very first home.
-A first-time homebuyer grant can help you bridge the savings gap.
+The good news is that there are many first-time homebuyer grants available that can help you bridge the savings gap to get into a home.
+These programs are typically offered by banks or non-profit organizations, but state and local governments also offer them.

 What is a first-time homebuyer grant?